MrFacundo/MrFacundo/README.md

 - 👨‍💻 Also as a freelancer with [small](https://lisboaemtango.pt/) [businesses](https://maegatsbyportfoliomain48188.gatsbyjs.io/).

+- 💼 You can checkout my projects [here](https://mrfacundo.github.io/).

 - 🌱 Learning not to panic at [42 Lisboa](https://www.42lisboa.com/en/about/).

-- 💼 Most of my projects are available [here](https://mrfacundo.github.io/).

 - 📄 Know about my [experience](https://mrfacundo.github.io/resume.pdf).